Danilo's student: Literary work

 Danilo's student wrote three biographies: his mentor "Danilo", "The Life of the King Stefan Dečanski and "The Life of King Dušan the Mighty" only until the time of the collection "Lives of Kings and Archbishops" (1337–1340) and Žitije archiepiscopal Danilo II, Serbian Archbishop.

 He wrote along the same lines as Danilo II, describing the life of his teacher after 1337, and presenting only the spiritual life and ecclesiastical calling of his master.

-His works excel for their artistic and stylistic qualities.
-He had a keen sense of the dramatic and his narration is vivid and exciting.
+His works have been noted for their artistic and stylistic qualities.
+His writing has been described as dramatic and vivid.
 He was unable to completely avoid the stock phrases and epithets common in hagiographic literature of the time, however, the realistic detail in his works is unusually abundant for the period.
-In addition, "The Lives of Serbian Kings and Archbishops" (Животи краљева и архиепископа српских) constitutes a valuable source for political and religious life in Serbia during the Nemanjić ascendency.
+In addition, "The Lives of Serbian Kings and Archbishops" (Животи краљева и архиепископа српских) .is a source on political and religious life in Serbia during the Nemanjić period.

-His depiction of the attack of the Catalans on Mount Athos monasteries is also a unique descriptive record of timely history.
+His account of the Catalan attack on the monasteries of Mount Athos provides a contemporary description of the event.

 It is assumed that from the biographies compiled by Archbishop Danilo and from his own, which he wrote according to the same pattern between 1337 and 1340, he made a whole, the collection "Lives of Serbian Kings and Archbishops" (the so-called "Danilo's Collection").
 His narration is chronic, focused on external events (eg the description of the defence of Hilandar; the description of the battle of Velbužde), which goes beyond the old poetics of presenting internal spiritual values and linguistic and stylistic ups and downs.

 He is credited with compiling the biographies written by Danilo II in a collection, and he added his biography of Stefan Uroš III and the "Life of Archbishop Joanikije I", written by a monk from the Monastery of Sopoćani.